-If you’re thinking of changing your career, going for a new role in your current company or are even just starting out in the world of work after completing your studies, there are still plenty of things you can do online that’ll add something extra to your CV.
+If you want to make a career change, taking an online course is a great idea.
+After all, you’re probably already busy with your full-time job.
+Fortunately, online schooling offers flexibility.
+If you’re thinking of changing your career, going for a new role in your current company or are even just starting out in the world of work after completing your studies, there are still plenty of things you can learn online that’ll add something extra to your CV.

 Often, when you’re starting out in a new industry, it’s a good idea to do the job before you apply for a job, so that you can put practical experience on your curriculum vitae.
 But how can you possibly get any experience if you don’t have the job?
 Try an internship!

 It’s not only an excellent way to gain practical industry skills and insider knowledge, it also allows you to try out a career and see whether it really IS the one for you.
 Usually, you’d need to travel to a company and work in an office to complete an internship but it is now possible to complete remote internships online.